 - If they need clinical advice, we will contact NHS111 or in an emergency, or call 999 if they are seriously ill or their life is at risk.

-- If a Volunteer Ambassador/Staff member has helped someone who was taken unwell with COVID-19 symptoms at their social meet, they will ensure that they wash their hands thoroughly for 20 seconds.
-They will remove and dispose of their PPE.
+- If a Volunteer Ambassador/Staff member has helped someone who was taken unwell with COVID-19 symptoms at their social meet, they do not need to go home unless they develop symptoms themselves.
+They will ensure that they wash their hands thoroughly for 20 seconds after any contact with someone that is unwell and remove and dispose of their PPE.

 - If a confirmed case is identified, all attendees of the meet including the Volunteer Ambassador/Staff member will be contacted and asked to isolate at home, as per the current Government guidelines.